pluralsh/documentation/pages/index.md

 * Cross-tool dependency management
 * GitOps workflow with batteries-included transparent secret encryption
 * Built on common open source tools, so if you don't like us, you can always eject your application from Plural and use it as you please.

+Notably, we **do not** support bringing your own Kubernetes cluster yet, but it's on our roadmap.

 ## Deployment Options